 Michael Duke was on hand when the Apollo 11 samples arrived at the LRL; he was Lunar Sample Principal Investigator for the mission.
 In July 1969, he had been working for the U.S. Geological Survey (USGS) Branch of Astrogeology for six years.
-In 1970, he left USGS Astro (as ambitious people are wont to do) to become Lunar Sample Curator at MSC, a post he held until 1977, when he became Chief of the JSC Planetary and Earth Sciences Division.
+In 1970, he left USGS Astro (as ambitious people are wont to do) to become Lunar Sample Curator at NASA MSC, a post he held until 1977, when he became Chief of the NASA JSC Planetary and Earth Sciences Division.

 Shortly after STS-2, Duke and another scientist in his division, Wendell Mendell, became concerned that developing the SOC and other proposed STS elements might mean reduced funding for NASA science programs.
 Space science at NASA was already hurting; the new Administration of President Ronald Reagan had made deep cuts.
 Rather than oppose new STS elements, Duke and Mendell sought ways that the SOC, OTV, and other proposed hardware could advance scientific exploration.
 Specifically, they sought to make the case for a base on the Moon.

 Their efforts in some ways paralleled those of lunar scientists at the dawn of the Apollo Program, when lunar science barely existed as a field of study.
 Much like those early pioneers, Duke and Mendell sought to find and bring together individuals and organizations to build a constituency.
 Initially, they found prospective lunar base allies through informal, low-profile contacts.
 By late 1982, however, it was time to go public.